New Rates Appeared in August Bill

-Beginning in July, the City of Morro Bay’s combined water and sewer bill will increase in order to fund operations and maintenance of the entire water and sewer system, along with important infrastructure improvements including the new Water Reclamation Facility (WRF).
-The increase will appear in the August bill for water/sewer use in July.
+Beginning in July, the City of Morro Bay’s combined water and sewer bill increased in order to fund operations and maintenance of the entire water and sewer system, along with important infrastructure improvements including the new Water Reclamation Facility (WRF).
+The increase appeared in the August bill for water/sewer use in July.

 The new rates are part of a five-year rate plan approved in 2015, along with a $41 per month surcharge to help fund the WRF.
 The total increase will result in an average customer paying approximately $191 per month for combined water and sewer service.